armujahid/aws-lambda-starter/README.md

 - CLI commands for building, testing, and local invocation
 - Integration with `uv` for Python dependency management
 - AWS SAM CLI integration for local testing
+- AWS CDK and SAM CLI support for infrastructure as code deployment

 ## Project Structure